marcopennekamp/lore/README.md

 This repository is divided into the following **parts:**

 - **Spec:** The Lore specification.
-Parts of the specification heavily rely on inline TeX, which is not supported by Github.
-If you want to read the spec nicely formatted, please shoot me an email.
+We have taken care not to make the specification overly technical.
+It is, mostly, a user-facing description of the language and can be read as a guide to the language.
+The `technical` subfolder goes into more detail that might not be useful to average language users.
 - **Examples:** Examples of Lore code, some of which can be compiled (or even run) today.
 Others are in a conceptual state.
 This directory also contains Lore test sources.
-- **Common:** This is the common code that is shared by the compiler and the runtime.
-Currently, this mostly concerns the type
 - **Compiler:** The compiler, written in Scala, translates a Lore program to a Javascript file.
-- **Runtime:** The runtime, also written in Scala, is compiled using Scala.js, which allows us to write most of the runtime in Scala and, crucially, share code with the compiler.
-This is super useful since we need type information at runtime.
-It would've been a shame if we had to write that twice (especially the subtyping algorithm).
-So thanks to Scala.js for making this possible!
+- **Runtime:** The runtime, written in Typescript, contains utilities that are required to run compiled Lore code.
+These utilities include run-time value representation and manipulation, data structures, and crucially our type system, which is needed at run-time for multiple dispatch.
 - **Pyramid:** This is the Lore standard library, which defines functions to work with Lore values, such as lists, maps and strings.
-You don't HAVE to use it, frankly, but currently it's baked into the compiler and you will want to use it if you have any sanity left in you.
-I'm just saying that the compiler doesn't rely on the existence of these functions and it's possible to plug your own standard library into the language.
-The name refers to the Pyramid Texts, which are one of the oldest extant bodies of lore in the world, in this case religious lore.
+Some core functions declared by Pyramid are used by the compiler, but you can omit using Pyramid and roll your own standard library.
+The name refers to the Pyramid Texts, which are one of the oldest extant bodies of (religious) lore in the world.